core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

   Format {{?RFC6690}}).

-* or a Content-Format-String containing a Content-Type and optionally zero or more content codings (see below).
+* or a Content-Format-String containing a Content-Type and zero or more content codings (see below).

 The syntax of this field is formally defined in {{abnf}}.